jasongarvin/jasongarvin-site/README.md

 Since this is a static site, form submissions are routed through formspree so I don't need to wire up any kind of API or backend.

-Finally, the site has my Google Tag embedded in each page for analytics and search engine optimization (SEO).

 ## 3rd Party Tools & Libraries

 Since this is a static site with no proper back-end, I'm using a variety of tools to make certain functions easier and save development/maintenence time.

 - Forms - all my forms use [formspree](https://formspree.io/) as the endpoint
 - Code Highlights - code highlighting and language-specific display comes from [highlight.js](https://highlightjs.org/)
-- Share Buttons - the blog share buttons come from [AddToAny](https://www.addtoany.com/)

-All three are free (or I'm only using the free plan) and have been huge time savers so far.
+Both are free (or I'm only using the free plan) and have been huge time savers so far.

 ## Upcoming changes

 Now that I've achieved 1.0, the major design of the site likely won't change too much (in the near future at least).

-Next I'm looking at a potential rehost to Cloudflare Pages from GitHub Pages to enable more customization, pseudobackend functionality, and a whole host of better options.
-But GitHub Pages is pretty cool and has been working great so far.

-I will also include a portfolio section at some point, as well as make some changes to what information is included in the site overall.